 • Present their findings in a formal paper and public presentation

 Prior to the final semester of the MLS Professional Phase, interested candidates must secure a faculty research advisor and submit an Honors in MLS Application.
 Final Honors in MLS work must be approved by the faculty research advisor, MLS Program Director, and School of Health Sciences Director.
-Full details can be found in the MLS Student Handbook.
+Full details can be found in the MLS Student Handbook in Resources.

 Want to learn more?